 These texts allude to the Olive sprig which Noe (Noah) received from his enterprising dove; and explain to us that "surculi olivarum spiritualem unctionem advenisse quodammodo clamant" -- the twigs cry out that a spritual anointing has arrived.

-Because this symbolism of the Olive makes a link with the Consecration of the Chrism, traditionally associated with Maundy Thursday.
-That is when the threee oils are blessed or consecrated by the Bishop, who used to concelebrate this Consecration with twelve chasubled presbyters.
+Because: this symbolism of the Olive makes a link with the Consecration of the Chrism, traditionally associated with Maundy Thursday.
+That is when the three oils are blessed or consecrated by the Bishop, who used to concelebrate this Consecration with twelve chasubled presbyters.
 In the good old truly collegial days before the Council, all twelve of these priests breathed the Spirit, which they collegially share with their Pontiff, upon the Oil.
-I suppose the innovators had to find room in the Rite for their spiffing new idea of having all the prebyterium renewing its 'ordination vows'.
+(I suppose the innovators excluded such edifying traditions because they had to find room in the Rite for their own new idea of having all the prebyterium renewing its 'ordination vows'.)

 This Chrism will be used in the rites of Christian initiation at the Easter Vigil, to confer the Sacrament of Confirmation (or Consignation).
 This use is probably to be deemed Apostolic, since, in the Greco-Roman world, the use of oils regularly accompanied Washings.

 In the Latin Church, Oil is also used in Ordinations ... and in some other solemn consecrations.
 In the Church of England, the Monarch is still anointed, although whether the oil is regarded as Chrism, I am unsure (I believe it is the prerogative of the Dean of Westminster to 'bless' it).
 Now that Chrism is consecrated in (I think) every Church of England diocese, I wonder what the highly secret File marked "Next Coronation" prescribes.